bseltz-cohesity/scripts/python/refreshNASclone/README.md

 sudo easy_install requests
 ```

-## Stored Password
+## Stored Passwords

-The pyhesity.py module (see below) stores your Cohesity password in encrypted format, so that the script can run unattended.
+The pyhesity.py module stores your Cohesity password in encrypted format, so that the script can run unattended.
 If your password changes, you can update your stored password by performing the following in an interactive python session:

 ```bash
 $ python